-How often you should replace your air filters could depend on the following:
+How frequently you have to replace the air filters could rely on the following:

 - Number of pets

 - Air pollution levels and construction nearby the residence

 For common 1"–3" air filters, manufacturers generally tell you to swap them every 30–90 days.
 If someone in your family suffers from light to moderate allergies, you can install a better air filter or change them even more regularly.

 The quick answer to "how often do I need to replace the air filter?":

 If there isn't a smoker or pets in the home, and the filter is the widely sold 1" filter with a MERV rating of 4, you should be able to wait up to 90 days prior to changing it.